Space-Time Chronicles, by Sergio de Regules

 "Imagine you are playing tennis."

 You do.
 You have never played, but you have no trouble imagining the sequence of movements needed to hit the ball.
-You imagine the sun on your face while you're at it and just for the heck of it.
+While you're at it, and just for the heck of it, you imagine the sun on your face.

 "Now imagine you are walking around your house.
 Show us around."